danielmiessler/fabric/Web Interface MOD Readme Files/WEB V2 Install Guide.md

 If you get an ** ERROR **.
 It would be much appreciated that you copy /paste your error in your favorite LLM before opening a ticket, 90% of the time your llm will point you to the solution.

+Also if you modify patterns, descriptions or tags in  Pattern_Descriptions/pattern_descriptions.json, make sure to copy the file over in  web/static/data/pattern_descriptions.json

 _____   ______   ______